mih/Psignifit-3.x/doc-src/TUTORIAL.rst

 distribution, a data set has been generated.
 The deviance associated with the posterior samples and the observed data set is plotted against the deviance of these simulated data sets for the psychometric functions associated with the samples from the posterior distribution.
-If the observed data are likeli to come from the fitted model, all the  points in this plot should lie around the diagnonal.
+If the observed data are likely to come from the fitted model, all the  points in this plot should lie around the diagonal.
 If the plots are mainly above the diagonal, the deviances of the observed data are higher than expected for data the originate from the fitted model.
 It is possible to calculate a "Bayesian p-value" that lies between 0 and 1.
 Values close to 0 or 1 indicate a bad fit in this case.